reshape/preact-components/README.md

 console.log(sortable.dataset.ssr)
 ```

-Looking good -- now we can pull in `reshape-preact-ssr`'s helper function that will rehydrate the initial state as a vdom tree that's directly renderable by preact.
+Looking good -- now we can pull in `reshape-preact-ssr`'s helper function that will hydrate the initial state as a vdom tree that's directly renderable by preact.
 We just need to pass it the compressed initial state, and a remapping back from the custom element name to the actual component as we required it on the client side.

 ```js
 const {render} = 'preact'